Have You Been Thinking About Getting Investing Help From a Robo-Advisor?

 Should I use a robo-advisor if I need to be consoled when I lose money?

 Maybe.
 Many robo-advisors can’t offer the personal touch a physical advisor can, or make you feel better or remind you that the market fluctuates.
 You’ll need to reach out to someone else – a friend, financial planner, or family member – if you need someone to talk you through a financial loss.
 Yet, more and more robo-advisors are also adding access to human financial advisors.
-And Betterment even offers a texting option for their clients who want to “chat” with an advisor.
+The list of hybrid financial advisors continues to grow, further blurring the lines between traditional and robo-advice.